AvinashSritharan/Local-Hardening-Project/Documentation/Part-2/Part-2.md

 ![Exceptions & Maintenance](Images/P2_Image-7.png)

 > [!NOTE]
 > This setup delivers strong privacy without breaking daily browsing.
-If a site misbehaves, add a **site-specific exception** or open it in a **dedicated container**—don’t weaken your global baseline.
+If a site misbehaves, add a **site-specific exception** or open it in a **dedicated container** don’t weaken your global baseline.

 ## Checklist